2017 Equifax Data Breach

-To activate your Check Card or reset your PIN, call:
+To activate your debit card or reset your PIN, please call one of the following numbers.

 Call us at 1-855-293-4272 to report any fraudulent activity on your accounts.